Iri25/inventory-management/README.md

 # inventory-management

-Program for managing an inventory in an institution.
+Python application with a 3-layered architecture: data access layer (Domain.py), business logic layer (Logic.py) and presentation layer (User Interface.py).
+The data is stored locally (Objects.txt).
+The planning of functions, scenarios, activities (Iterations.py) and  tests for functionality (Tests.py) was carried out.

+An application for managing an inventory in an institution.
 The following operations are supported:
 1. Add/delete/modify object: it is done based on the number of inventory/ID.
 An object contains: ID, name, description (non-null), purchase price, location (4 characters).
 2. Moving all objects from one hall to another.
 3. Concatenation of a string read to all the descriptions of the objects with the higher price than a read value.